 The Schedule C or Schedule C-EZ will give you your calculated income or loss.
 This number will then be used on Schedule SE (Form 1040), Self-Employment Tax to calculate how much self-employment tax you should have paid throughout the year.

 If you file a joint return with another self-employed person, you must calculate your self-employment taxes separately.
 The SECA does not allow joint filers to merge their incomes.
-Again, you will want to check out IRS instructions or seek professional financial help to ensure you file your taxes correctly.
+Again, you will want to check IRS instructions or seek professional financial help to ensure you file your taxes correctly.

 In addition to filing an annual tax return, you generally have to make quarterly estimated tax payments if you are self-employed.
 Estimated tax is used for the self-employed since there is no employer to withhold the taxes.
 To file these quarterly payments, you use Form 1040-ES, Estimated Tax for Individuals.
 You will need your annual tax return from the previous year to correctly fill out this form.
 Filling out the form’s worksheet will determine whether you need to file quarterly estimated tax.

 To make your quarterly payments, you can use the Electronic Federal Tax Payment System or you may mail in blank vouchers found in Form 1040-ES.
+The first installment of estimated taxes for tax year 2021 is due July 15, 2020.
+The fourth and final installment is due January 15, 2021.

-Self-employment tax ensures that self-employed individuals make the same contribution and receive the same value of benefits as salaried individuals.
+Self-employment tax ensures that self-employed individuals make the same contribution and receive the same value of benefits as salaried workers.
 The 15.3% may shock those who are newly self-employed.
 But when all is said and done, tax deductions can save you from paying the entire tax.

-Don’t forget that without an employer, you will have to do a lot of the tax math yourself.
+Don’t forget that without an employer, you will have to do a lot of the tax math to do yourself.
 If you find yourself overwhelmed or confused by the forms and regulations, you may benefit from professional tax help.

 Photo credit: ©iStock.com/i_frontier, ©iStock.com/Geber86, ©iStock.com/xavierarnau